nbloomf/yentl/README.md

 ## Features

 * All arithmetic is exact.
 This is slow but eliminates a large class of errors.
-* Because all arithmetic is exact, we can (and do!) write a suite of automated tests of geometric theorems.
 * Diagrams are written first to a very small internal representation and then converted to EPS.
 Other output formats can be implemented by writing a converter from the IR.

 ## Using yentl